rhyolight/sprinter.js/README.md

     <img src="http://maxcdn.fooyoh.com/files/attach/images/591/736/904/004/haters_gonna_hate.gif"/>
   </td>
   <td>
-    This library is brand new and un-tested.
-Battle-testing is under way.
+    <p/>Provides some extended utilities for the Github API for operating against multiple Github issue trackers at once.

+    <p/>If you're like me, this library might save you an hour a week.
+I'm a "scrum master", which sounds silly but is actually a real thing. <a href="https://github.com/numenta/">We have a lot of repos on Github</a>.
+Most of them have issue trackers.
+So it takes a long time to update all of them for common recurring tasks like sprint changes.
+This library takes your Github credentials [2] and gives you easy ways to set up tasks that execute against multiple Github Issue Trackers at once, so you can:
   </td>
 </tr>
 </table>

-Provides some extended utilities for the Github API for operating against multiple Github issue trackers at once.

-If you're like me, this library might save you an hour a week.
-I'm a "scrum master", which sounds silly but is actually a real thing.
-We have a lot of [repos on Github](https://github.com/numenta/).
-Most of them have issue trackers.
-So it takes a long time to update all of them for common recurring tasks like sprint changes.
-This library takes your Github credentials [2] and gives you easy ways to set up tasks that execute against multiple Github Issue Trackers at once, so you can:

 Run the following actions across multiple repos: